Religious Studies (RLGN)

 RLGN 213.
 Jews and Judaism.
 3 Units.

 This course provides an introduction to Jewish religion, culture, history, and life.
 It does not presuppose any previous study of Judaism or experience with Judaism, and it prepares students for additional coursework in Judaic studies, Jewish history, or religious studies with an emphasis on Judaism.
-Required for the minor in Judaic Studies.
-Offered as JDST 101 and RLGN 213.
+Required for the minor in Jewish Studies.
+Offered as JWST 101 and RLGN 213.
 Counts as a CAS Global & Cultural Diversity course.

 RLGN 215.
 Religion In America.
 3 Units.